 While the color you choose for your metal roof should coordinate with your home’s exterior and personal preferences, you should also consider the typical roof colors in your neighborhood.
 A color that is too different from your neighbors may make your house the least attractive on the block.

 If you’re part of a homeowner’s association (HOA), make sure that your chosen color meets their regulations.
 Your HOA may have a list of approved colors, or they may need to approve your color choice before installation.

 The roof color you’ll choose can have an impact on your building’s overall appearance, as well as your energy costs.
 Lighter roof colors reflect more solar heat than dark-colored ones.
-If you live in a warm climate, you can benefit from a white, light bronze, beige, light green or blue metal roof.
+If you live in a warm climate, you can benefit from white, light bronze, beige, light green, or blue metal roofs.
 You can save up to 30% on your monthly energy bills with a light-colored roof.
 Light-colored metal roofs can be cooler than asphalt shingle roofs by 50 to 60 degrees Fahrenheit.

 However, metal roofs in dark colors can still have high energy efficiency ratings.
 If you live in a cool climate, or your house has a well-ventilated attic space, a dark color will not decrease your energy performance.

 Metal roofs are a durable roofing choice.
 They can withstand tree branches, debris, UV light, and more, but they still need the right care.
 The roofing experts at Scro’s Roofing can help you with metal roof repairs and replacements.
 We can fix dents, apply coatings, and repair punctures and other damage to make your metal roof look its best.
 As a local, family-owned company, we understand the roofing needs of residences in Raleigh and the Triangle area, and we will do all we can for your metal roof.

 Get a New Metal Roof From Scro’s Roofing